ronnyml/snowplow-wiki/technical-documentation/4-storage/canonical-event-model/Canonical-event-model-v72.md

 <a name="top" />
 # Canonical event model

-This relates to the Canonical Event Model from Snowplow Release 63 Red-Cheeked Cordon-Bleu to 70 Bornean Green Magpie.
+This relates to the Canonical Event Model from Snowplow Release 71 Stork-Billed Kingfisher to 72 Great Spotted Kiwi.
 For other versions:

 * [Canonical Event Model](Canonical-event-model) (Latest)
 * [Canonical Event Model pre-Release 73](Canonical-event-model-v72)